Why Every City Needs an ADA-Compliant Website

 • Ongoing monitoring and staff training

-We help you achieve compliance while improving your site’s performance and usability.
+We help you improve compliance while also improving your site’s performance and usability.

 Case Study: City of Van Alstyne, TX

-The City of Van Alstyne partnered with Munibit to rebuild their website for ADA compliance.
-The site now meets WCAG 2.1 AA standards and provides full screen-reader support.
+The City of Van Alstyne partnered with Munibit to rebuild their website and improve compliance.
+The site now supports screen-readers, keyboard navigation, and has proper color contrast.

 Results: